Car-Rental App Turo Appears to Stall in 1st Circuit Appeal

 Justice David Lowy added, “the transaction is key.”

-Wendlandt noted that the lower court’s injunction required Turo to alter users’ postings, which she said did violate section 230.
+Wendlandt noted that the lower court’s injunction required Turo to alter users’ postings, which she said did violate Section 230.
 But she asked Prelogar if she wanted to suggest a way to rewrite the order along the lines that Georges proposed, so that Turo would be barred from processing transactions.

 “There’s no way to adjudicate the trespass claim without looking at user content,” Prelogar objected.